skippyr/river_dreams/README.md

 ## ❡ Install
 ### Dependencies
 The following dependencies must be installed before it:
-- [**ZSH**](https://www.rust-lang.org): this is the shell the theme runs on.
+- ZSH: this is the shell the theme runs on.
 If you are on macOS, this is already the default one.
 On Linux, only a few distributions come with it by default, if that is not your case, you would need to change it manually.
 - [**Rust Toolchain**](https://www.rust-lang.org): it will be used to build the project from source.
 - **A font patched by the [Nerd Fonts project](https://www.nerdfonts.com/font-downloads):** it provides the pretty symbols used by the software.
 Alternatively, you can use the font containing just its symbols as a fallback to an unpatched one if your terminal supports.
 Avoid having multiple ones installed due to possible font conflicts.
 - **A terminal with good unicode support:** it will be used to run the shell.
 It is highly recommended to use [**Kitty**](https://github.com/kovidgoyal/kitty) due to its amazing features and traits required to render the fonts used in the theme.